-Organisms such as prokaryotes and eukaryotes use respiration mechanism for the break down of food that may require environmental oxygen.
+Organisms such as prokaryotes and eukaryotes use respiration mechanisms for the breakdown of food that may require environmental oxygen.
 The process by which mitochondria use to transfer the energy in foods to ATP is known as cellular respiration.
-In this process, food molecule breaks down in mitochondria, may consume oxygen and transfer energy to cells (in which, it is stored as ATP molecule) and the environment (in the form of heat).
+In this process, a food molecule breaks down in mitochondria, may consume oxygen and transfer energy to cells (in which it is stored as ATP molecule) and the environment (in the form of heat).

 There are three pathways that, in combination, are required to form the process of cellular respiration.
 These pathways are glycolysis, Krebs cycle, and oxidative phosphorylation pathway.
 Among them, glycolysis and Krebs cycle are required in breaking down of food molecules, while the third pathway i.e. oxidative phosphorylation transfers the energy from the food molecules to ATP.

 Here are some basic points that discuss cellular respiration:

 Glycolysis occurs in the cytoplasm of the cell.
 During this process, cells break glucose into pyruvate.
 Pyruvate is a three-carbon containing compound.
 After this step, pyruvate is broken down into a two-carbon molecule which is known as acetyl-coenzyme A (acetyl-coA) and carbon dioxide C02).

 Cells use this acetyl-coA and enter into Krebs cycle.
 This step occurs in the matrix of the mitochondria.
 In this step, acetyl-coA breaks down into carbon dioxide.